 Secondly, PrXML does not represent the limit of tractable query evaluation.
-The largest prior class of tractable queries is the model $PrXML^{exp}$ (see Section 2) which was shown in [7] to have tractable evaluation for queries in the expressive query language of Monadic Second-Order logic (MSO).
-Though unrestricted RMCs are not known to be MSO-tractable, we show that important restrictions are tractable under fixed-cost arithmetic and others are tractable in the usual bit cost arithmetic model.
+The largest prior class of tractable queries is the model $PrXML^{exp}$ that has tractable evaluation for queries in the expressive query language of Monadic Second-Order logic (MSO) [7].
+Though unrestricted RMCs are not known to be MSO-tractable, we show that important restrictions are tractable under fixed-cost arithmetic and others are tractable in the usual bit-cost arithmetic model.
 Our work thus provides models that are much more expressive and succinct than prior classes, but retain tractability.